-Modified French Drain - This drain typically consists of a 1 1/2 inch diameter PVC pipe discharging into a drain rock section, which is installed directly under the drain hole of the base can.
-See Figures 1 and 2 that are located on pages 7 and 9 respectively.
-Piped Drain - This drain provides positive drainage from each base can through a pipe system that carries any water that gets into the system off the edge of the street where it will drain into an open ditch, storm drain system, or other drainage facilities that are available.
+- Modified French Drain This drain typically consists of a 1 1/2 inch diameter PVC pipe discharging into a drain rock section, which is installed directly under the drain hole of the base can.
+See Figures 1 and 2 that are located on pages 7 and 9 respectively. - Piped Drain This drain provides positive drainage from each base can through a pipe system that carries any water that gets into the system off the edge of the street where it will drain into an open ditch, storm drain system, or other drainage facilities that are available.
 See Figure 3 located on page 11.
 If no existing drains are available, then an excavation can be made at the outside of the street section and this excavation filled with drain rock.
-This will serve as a retention area for water produced in the system and an
+This will serve as a retention area for water produced in the system and an area to allow for percolation of this water into the surrounding ground.

 Because local codes, soil conditions and weather conditions are unique to each location TSC will not specify a drainage system for a specific installation.
 The typical installations described in the following pages are provided as general guidelines and may not apply at your site location.
 Refer to the Design Engineer's drawing for the drainage system specified for your specific installation.
 If one has not been prepared, ask the Design Engineer to prepare one before proceeding with the installation.
-If you, or the design engineer, have any questions about the need for a drainage system, we urge you to contact the TSC Technical Support Center, toll- free, at 1-888-446-9255.
+If you, or the design engineer, have any questions about the need for a drainage system, we urge you to contact the TSC Technical Support Center at 1-916-394-9884.